mienaikoe/ziyu/Chapters/2-8-Interlogue.md

   "Oh my goodness, are you ok?"
 She asked, reaching for hae.

-  Thi looked up, bewildered, but didn't respond.
-Mel's hands wrapped safely under hae arms, to prop hae upright.
+  Thi looked back at Mel with eyes transfixed, wanting to run but too exhausted to do so.
+With a hook and wrapping motion, Mel gently placed her hands under the hae arms and propped hae upright on Laen-Laen's chest.
+The curious saffa sniffed and licked the kaln's head, but thi stayed unmoving,

-  "I am Melna.
-What is your name?"
+  "I am Melna," she said deliberately.
+Her hand turned to clasp haes.

-  The kaln tried to respond, but could only whisper, so she bent down closer to hear hae.
+  Trying to respond, the kaln could only muster a whisper, so she bent down closer to hear hae.

-  "Lin.
+  "Lin...
 Yu."